abuibrahim2/quranlookup/README.md

   | en.itani | Clear Qur'an by Talal Itani |

 ### Remove Parenthesis Contents
+#### ${🛑\ {\color{red}Experimental}}\ 🛑\$
-- Many translations add additional commentary and explanation in parenthesis and brackets to make the english more readable or flow or to better explain a complex word.
-If enabled, this feature removes that additional text so that the translation succinct.
+- Some translations provide additional commentary and explanation in parenthesis ( ) and brackets \[ \] to give context and allow the translator the opportunity to explain a nuanced, complex term.
+While this is useful at times, it makes the text very verbose and breaks the flow for the reader.
+With the toggle enabled, this plugin removes that additional text so that the translation is succinct like the arabic.
+- See example below:

 ![obsidian quran remove paren](/docs/quran-lookup-remove-paren.png?raw=true)

+- NOTE: This is experimental and while I have tried to test it, it may not work 100% all the time so extra eyes QA'ing it are appreciated!
 ## The Quran API and Source(s)
 The Quran verses are currently powered by
 - [alquran.cloud](https://alquran.cloud/api) : An opensource Quran API made by the [Islamic Network](https://islamic.network/) ([github](https://github.com/islamic-network)) and respective [contributors](https://alquran.cloud/contributors).